heydyvex/read/README.md

 #### Feynman lectures on Computation

-I wasn’t aware that this book exist, I thought Mr Feynman only gave lecture on physics so it was a hell of a surprise for me.
+I wasn’t aware of this book that even exist, I thought Mr Feynman only gave lecture on physics so it was a hell of a surprise for me.
 As title says, it is about computation, from logic gates to explain Turing machine to Quantum computers.
 I'm going to use this book as reference for Computation.

 #### Effective C: An Introduction to Professional C Programming

+Nice introduction to C, I like the style, not very detailed to be boring just enough information about important subjects.

+- Compiler implementations
+- Objects, Functions, Types, Pointers
+- Object type, Function type